 Another consideration is value added tax (VAT), which is levied on the sale of most goods and services (there are exemptions).
-If your turnover exceeds the VAT threshold (£85,000 in a 12 month period since April 2017), your business must be VAT registered.
+If your turnover exceeds the VAT threshold (£85,000 in a 12 month period), your business must be VAT registered.
 Once registered, you charge VAT to your customers and fill in a quarterly VAT return, submit it online to HMRC and pay your bill.

 Keeping tax records

 To remain within the law (and run your business effectively), you must keep accurate financial records, detailing all money entering and leaving your business.
 These accounts must be kept for at least six years - even if the business ceases trading.